gvonsem/LHEGENWeightsReader/README.md

 cd LHEGENWeightsReader/test/
 ```

-Script to print out (per run) the header of the LHERunInfoProduct, to see which LHE weights (scale, PDF) are available in the file.
+Script to print out (per run) the header of the LHERunInfoProduct, to see which LHE weights (hard scale, PDF) are available in the file.

 ```
 cmsRun lheWeightReader_cfg.py inputFiles="MINIAOD_FILE"
 ```

-Script to print out (per event) the weights in LHEEventProduct, to see the values of the LHE weights (scale, PDF) available in the file.
+Script to print out (per event) the values of the LHE weights (hard scale, PDF) in LHEEventProduct.

 ```
 cmsRun lheWeightDumper_cfg.py inputFiles="MINIAOD_FILE"